 META key, you can type C-M-v by holding down both CTRL and META while

-It doesn't matter whether CTRL or META "comes first," because both of
+typing v.
+It does not matter whether CTRL or META "comes first,"

-these keys act by modifying the characters you type.
-But if you don't
+because both of these keys act by modifying the characters you type.

-have a real META key, and you use ESC instead, the order does matter:
+If you do not have a real META key, and you use ESC instead, the order

-you must type ESC followed by CTRL-v; CTRL-ESC v will not work.
-This
+does matter: you must type ESC followed by CTRL-v; CTRL-ESC v will not

-is because ESC is a character in its own right, not a modifier key.
+work.
+This is because ESC is a character in its own right, not a

 >> Type C-x 1 (in the top window) to get rid of the bottom window.